Technical Analysis for Dummies

 4. The lows in price

-A trader using price action will analyse market trendsconsolidations, and patterns
+A trader using price action will analyse market trends, consolidations, and patterns.

 It's simpler than it sounds.
 I have a free course that teaches all about price action.
 If you've joined my website on this page, you have missed a lot of important free online content.
 I suggest you take my Forex price action course here.
 Alternatively, return to the beginning to learn how to become a trader.